 LEAF at UNSW

-In 2021, five laboratories in UNSW Science became the first in Australasia to receive LEAF accreditation as part of the UNSW LEAF pilot program.
-Following the success of the pilot, a University-wide rollout of LEAF took place in 2022.
-22 laboratory groups joined the program with participants from across Engineering, Science, Medicine & Health, as well as the Children’s Cancer Institute and the RNA Institute.
-By the end of 2022,18 labs achieved LEAF accreditation, with 14 Bronze Awards and 4 Silver Awards.
+In 2021, five laboratories in the Faculty of Science became the first in Australasia to receive LEAF accreditation.
+Following the success of a pilot program, a university-wide rollout of LEAF took place in 2022.
+Laboratory groups joined from across Engineering, Science, Medicine & Health, as well as partners like the Children’s Cancer Institute and the RNA Institute.

-In 2023 the UNSW LEAF program has grown again, with a record 52 registered teams.
-On Tuesday 21 November, 31 teams were recognised for their sustainability achievements at the annual LEAF Awards.
-41 UNSW labs have now received LEAF accreditation, with 28 Bronze Awards, 12 Silver Awards and the first Gold Award in Australasia.
-LEAF teams achieved significant savings in greenhouse gas emissions, waste, water, laboratory expenses, as well as single-use plastics usage.
+In 2025 the UNSW LEAF program has grown to a record 88 registered teams.
+UNSW lab teams currently hold 34 Bronze Awards, 18 Silver Awards and 6 Gold Awards.
+LEAF teams have achieved significant savings in greenhouse gas emissions, waste, water, laboratory expenses, and single-use plastics usage.

 How does it work?